ATSiCorp/LinkPanel-V3/docs/docs/reference/cli.md

 v-update-host-certificate admin example.com
 ```

-This function updates the SSL certificate used for Hestia Control Panel.
+This function updates the SSL certificate used for LinkPanel Control Panel.

 ## v-update-letsencrypt-ssl